-Bills will be available online beginning the second week of July for fall term and on December 16 for spring term.
+Bills will be available online beginning mid-July for fall term and mid-December for spring term.
 Accounts must be settled between the student and the university three weeks before the first day of class.
 A settled account is defined as: